-As a result, by the 2019 round of grants, the Foundation estimated that, based on the \$1.2 million grant funding pool, it was able to contribute approximately 50 percent of the reasonable demand for project funding.
-In other words, to more adequately meet the emergent conservation project funding needs, it became clear that a larger trust fund would be necessary to generate the trust fund income necessary to better respond the genuine conservation project funding needs.
+As a result, by the 2017 round of grants, the Foundation is confident it its estimate of being able to fund approximately 50 percent of the reasonable demand for project funding, based on the \$1 million grant funding pool.
+To more adequately meet the emergent conservation project funding needs it is clear that a larger trust fund will be necessary to generate the required income.

-The Foundation has demonstrated its ability to efficiently and effectively manage its existing trust fund.
-Over its 14 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current \$42 million market value.
-The adjusted book value of the trust fund, which is required to be protected pursuant to the Funding Agreement with the Government of Canada, increased in 2020 to \$39.5 million.

-This Foundation represents a very solid and sustainable business model which, to 2020, has granted \$9.5 million in funding to 605 conservation projects, while sustaining a very efficient organization and volunteer network.
-Moreover, the investment portfolio is fully protected, thus forming the basis of seeking an increased federal contribution to the trust fund.
+The Foundation has clearly demonstrated its ability to efficiently and effectively manage its existing trust fund.
+In its 10 years, the original \$30 million Atlantic Salmon Endowment Fund investment by the Government has been managed to recover from a major decline in market value during the world economic crisis to its current \$42 million market value.
+Over that period, \$5.8 million in grant funding has been committed to conservation projects, while sustaining a very efficient organization and volunteer network.
+This solid business model forms the basis of seeking an increased federal contribution to the trust fund.

-2021 Actions: Outcomes:
+2018 Actions:

-- · Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community-based action, in perpetuity. - · Securing the support of conservation organizations, First Nations and others to encourage MPs to support an increase in the Foundation's trust fund in 2021.
+Informing Members of Parliament and DFO officials of the exceptional business model represented by the Foundation in strengthening community based action, in perpetuity.